 So, why no f-word?
-Simple political odds making.
+Simple political odds-making.
 New Orleans had not flooded with a hurricane since Betsy in 1965.
-(It had also not been hit with a hurricane since 1965.)
-During that time there had been several successful, last minute evacuations.
-Or at least they had been declared successful by the politicians, even though the media had always been able to find plenty of people in interview left in New Orleans.
+(It had also not been hit with a major hurricane since 1965.)
+During that time there had been several successful, last-minute evacuations.
+Or at least they had been declared successful by the politicians, even though the media had always been able to find plenty of people in interviews left in New Orleans.
 Had Katrina not flooded New Orleans, the Katrina evacuation would have been declared a success.
 Just as the Gustave evacuation was declared a success, just as every evacuation will be a success unless the city floods so you can count the bodies.

 So, 40 years of false alarms.
-The down side of using the f-word is that it would have ended the plausible denial that New Orleans could flood that was crucial to the New Orleans economy and real estate market.
-For 40 years, politicians had won the bet, why not one more time?
+The downside of using the f-word is that it would have ended the plausible denial that New Orleans could flood which was crucial to the New Orleans economy and real estate market.
+For 40 years, politicians had won the bet, so why not one more time?
 That was why there were no preparations for an evacuation, no matter the promises in the Hurricane Pam exercise – it was unacceptable to admit that New Orleans would flood, despite overwhelming evidence to the contrary.

 Hurricane Pam Exercise